A Lesson to Learn: R. R. Donnelley & Sons Company (RRD)

 Sponsored

-The average price from analysts is $9.25, which is -$1.5 below the current price.
-RRD currently public float of 69.72M and currently shorts hold a 3.81% ratio of that float.
-Today, the average trading volume of RRD was 2.12M shares.
+The average price from analysts is $10.85, which is $0.15 above the current price.
+RRD currently public float of 69.72M and currently shorts hold a 3.87% ratio of that float.
+Today, the average trading volume of RRD was 2.18M shares.

 RRD’s Market Performance